 Fiberglass is a fickle mistress.
 While amazing things can be created using a little bit of resin and fiberglass strands, it remains in a constant state of hardening.
 Sure, once the initial cure is completed, this process slows down significantly, over time the resin gets brittle.
 In the automotive environment, this means cracks, breaks and splits in the body of your Corvette.
-Add to that some of the more “adventurous” owners of many of these cars, sometimes you have to fix stuff that you never thought you would.
+Add to that some of the more “adventurous” owners of many of these cars, you may have to repair fiberglass panels to get things back to normal.
 Take for instance the 1967 Corvette convertible we have here.
 In the 1970s, this was a cool show car with a deep purple metal flake paint job and an 8-71 blower hanging out of the hood.

 Surveying The Damage

 Throughout this car’s life, there have been some bumps and scrapes which have caused some damage to the body.
 One of the worst was a split under the rear deck on the rear firewall between the gas tank and the interior of the car.
 A previous owner had attempted a fiberglass repair, which we were able to remove with just the twist of a screwdriver.
 This needed to be fixed the right way.
 We also wanted to repair the original stinger hood that had been modded with a giant hole for the blower.

 There are several factors that go into making a good fiberglass repair.
 The key is locking the new material to the old.
 While cleanliness is paramount, that is only half of the equation.
 Even with the surface clean and prepped, a mechanical bond is needed to secure the actual repair.
 This is best done by drilling a series of holes around the perimeter of the repair to lock it in.